humayraR/LeetspeakMining/README.md

         2. 2_train...Ipynb  is the extraction of substitution list
         3. 3_test2...Ipynb  is the sentiment analysis test WITH leet mine
         4. the files ending in ...analysis.ipynb are graph analysis
+       5. Trans_YT_Test.ipynb is the sentiment analysis for translation algorithm

 ## Results: